Community

 As an art history instructor at a community college, my primary aim is to spark students’ curiosity in the human and historical conditions of art production, including their own connections to and presence within it.
 I try to get to know my students through teaching and mentoring—to gain a sense of their day-to-day circumstances and both their immediate and long-term challenges and goals.
 My most ambitious objective is to help students develop an awareness of the global and historical contexts of their own positionalities in contemporary society, supporting them as they build or amend frameworks for living meaningful, sustainable, flourishing lives that align with their values.

 I want to teach in an educational community with a predominantly immigrant, working-class, lower-income, and first-generation student body so that I can stay connected to my roots.
 My current thinking and approach to teaching art history in community colleges is reflected in Olivia Chiang’s essay, “Seeing ‘Me’ in Art History: Taking on the Canon at the Community College,” available at the Art History Teaching Resources website.
-Chiang is Professor of Art History at Connecticut State Community College (Manchester campus), where I adjunct.
-Chiang is also Project Director of “Not your grandfather’s art history: a BIPOC Reader,” available at Smarthistory, an open-resource website for art history.
-My teaching philosophy is further reflected in my role as the art history professor at the Harlem branch of the Clemente Course in the Humanities.
+Chiang is Professor of Art History at Connecticut State Community College (Manchester campus); she is Project Director of “Not your grandfather’s art history: a BIPOC Reader,” available at Smarthistory, an open-resource website for teaching and learning art history.

 Annual Waterlow Conference

-This annual conference honors Charlotte Waterlow (1915-2011): World Federalist, history teacher, and service member of the Foreign Office in the Middle East.
-In the foreword to The Hinge of History (1995), Charlotte wrote, “The fate of the world depends on balancing the development of the mind, so powerfully promoted by science, with the development of the heart—the capacity to experience the higher emotions, the capacity to love.”
+I am a participant in this annual conference honoring Charlotte Waterlow (1915-2011)—World Federalist, history teacher, and service member of the Foreign Office in the Middle East.
+In the foreword to The Hinge of History (1995), Charlotte wrote: “The fate of the world depends on balancing the development of the mind, so powerfully promoted by science, with the development of the heart—the capacity to experience the higher emotions, the capacity to love.”
 In The Federalist Debate (March 2003), she wrote, “[T]he crisis point is dawning: grow up or blow up!
 What does ‘growing up’ involve?
 First, to feel and express love, compassion and concern for others.”
 Charlotte wrote an article that was influential to me: “A Classroom Experiment in Teaching for Peace: Solutions to Global Problems,” Harvard Educational Review 54:3 (September 1984).
 For a brief biography and reflection about Charlotte, read Diana Clift’s article in Network Review (Spring 2013).
 I have been participating in the Waterlow Conference annually.
 My contribution to this year’s gathering was a presentation of my poem, “Summer Reunion” (2014).